digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

-At the core is the concept of a *valid ledger*; changes are permissible if adding the corresponding commit to the ledger results in a valid ledger. **Valid ledgers** are those that fulfill three conditions:
+At the core is the concept of a *valid ledger*; changes are permissible if adding the corresponding commit to the ledger results in a valid ledger. **Valid ledgers** are those that fulfill four conditions:

 :ref:`da-model-consistency`
-   Exercises on inactive contracts are not allowed, i.e. contracts that have not yet been created or have already been consumed by an exercise.
+   Exercises and fetches on inactive contracts are not allowed, i.e. contracts that have not yet been created or have already been consumed by an exercise.
 :ref:`da-model-conformance`
    Only a restricted set of actions is allowed on a given contract.
+:ref:`da-model-key-consistency`
+   A contract with a contract key can be created only if the key is not associated to another active contract, and all key assertions hold.
 :ref:`da-model-authorization`
    The parties who may request a particular change are restricted.

-Only the last of these conditions is dependent on the party (or parties) requesting the change; the other two are general.
+Only the last of these conditions depends on the party (or parties) requesting the change; the other three are general.

 .. _da-model-consistency: